FortinetCloudCSE/FortiDevSec-Workshop/content/02FirstSteps/GitHubActions.md

         }
 ]
 ```

-* Once this file is populated and your command line environment has been configured with AWS credentials (as detailed above), you can deploy the stack.
+Once you've filled in these values and your command line environment has been configured with AWS credentials (as detailed above), you can deploy the stack.
 First, ensure local environment variables are set for the AWS Region and your AWS Profile:

 ```sh
 export AWS_DEFAULT_REGION=<your region>
 export AWS_PROFILE=<your profile as configured in your local AWS credentials file>
 ```

-* Now, you can launch the stack with the following command:
+Now, you can launch the stack with the following command:

 ```sh
 aws cloudformation create-stack --stack-name <enter a name for your stack here> \